BubbleBear/lament/README.md

 # lament
 a tunneling proxy based on connect method
 <pre>
-it's still a prototype and to be polished in future yet.
+it's still a prototype and to be polished in the future yet.

 before running the scripts you need to create 2 config files, one named client.config.json, another server.config.json.